LiteLDev/LegacyScriptEngine/docs/apis/NbtAPI/NBTList.md

     The index of the NBT you want to operate on.
   - data: `Number` / `Float` / `Double` / `ByteBuffer` / `String`
     The specific data being written.
-    The write data type must be the same as the data type stored in the subscript position, and the index cannot be greater than the number of NBT objects in the list.
+    The index must already exist.
+The original element at that position will be replaced with the corresponding NBT type.
 - Return value: NBT list that has been written (for other operations in the chain).
 - Return value type: `NbtList`